 I am so humbled to share this recipe with you – I’m sure you’ll love it as much as I do! 🙂

-- No Eggs!
-Prepared using flax-meal and almond milk, these homemade banana pancakes are egg-free, dairy-free and vegan!
+- EGG FREE – Prepared using flax-meal and almond milk, these homemade banana pancakes are egg-free, dairy-free and vegan!

-- So so so fluffy, you won’t believe these are gluten-free!
-Prepared using a balance of almond flour and gluten-free oat flour, these pancakes are nutty and filled with plenty of protein to keep you fuller for longer.
+- PROTEIN – Prepared using a balance of almond flour and gluten-free oat flour, these pancakes are nutty and protein-packed, to keep you feeling fuller for longer.

 If you’ve ever asked yourself “why are banana pancakes healthy?”
 I’ve got you covered.